gemseo/gemseo/doc_src/disciplines/discipline_from_scratch.rst

 ``x`` and ``z``,
 where ``f=x*z`` and ``f=x*(z+1)^2``.

-Overloading the :class:`.MDODiscipline`'s constructor
+Overloading the :class:`.Discipline`'s constructor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First of all, we overload the :class:`.MDODiscipline` constructor.
+First of all, we overload the :class:`.Discipline` constructor.
 For that,
-we call the :class:`.MDODiscipline` superconstructor:
+we call the :class:`.Discipline` superconstructor:

 .. code::

-    from gemseo import MDODiscipline
+    from gemseo import Discipline

-    class NewDiscipline(MDODiscipline):
+    class NewDiscipline(Discipline):

         def __init__(self):
             super(NewDiscipline, self).__init__()